KodeKnack/Digital-Portfolio/README.md

 - Diagnosed mismatched or missing dependencies as the primary cause.
 - Used `yarn install` to align dependencies with the project configuration.
 - Debugged rendering issues by inspecting components, checking responsiveness, and using browser dev tools.
-- Fixed a specific validation issue where the enquiry form required a phone number even when an email was provided.
 - Thoroughly tested changes on multiple devices before pushing updates.

 **R – Result:**